-A quality property is often referred to as “investment-grade” property.
+A quality property is often referred to as an “investment-grade” property.

 Investment-grade properties should double in value every 7 to 10 years on a perpetual basis (which equates to a 7% to 10% per annum compounding growth rate).

-There are a two important points to make about this definition:
+There are two important points to make about this definition:

 However, there are plenty of investment-grade properties that will double in value every 7 to 10 years over the next say 30 years – and probably even longer.